Hamza08dev/Business-Optima-PDF-Q-A/README.md

 For issues and questions:
 - Check the troubleshooting section
-- Review Railway deployment logs
+- Review Render deployment logs
 - Open an issue in the repository

 ---

-**Built with ❤️ for efficient PDF analysis, enhanced summarization, and Railway deployment**
+**Built with ❤️ for efficient PDF analysis, enhanced summarization, and Render deployment**